Supporting young people towards independence

 Looked-After Children

 Young people aged 16 to 18 who are in the care of a Local Authority and require semi-independent supported accommodation with 24/7 staffing.
-Our service provides a structured, safe environment that balances supervision with growing independence.
+Our service provides a structured safe environment that balances supervision with growing independence.

-Care Leavers (aged 16-25)
+Care Leavers (aged 18–25)

 Unaccompanied Asylum-Seeking Children

-UASC who require culturally responsive supported accommodation with additional support around language, legal processes, education, integration, and emotional wellbeing.
+UASC who require culturally responsive supported accommodation with additional support around language legal processes education integration and emotional wellbeing.
 Our staff are trained in cultural competence and trauma-informed practice.

 Step-Down Placements

 Young people stepping down from higher-intensity residential or foster care placements into a semi-independent setting.
-We work closely with the previous placement and social worker to ensure a smooth, well-planned transition.
+We work closely with the previous placement and social worker to ensure a smooth well-planned transition.

 APPROACH